 CU Denver is continuing to monitor the coronavirus disease (COVID-19).
-Our website is updated daily.
+Our website is updated often.

 Students: Get help with remote learning tools Canvas and Zoom, find tips on being a successful remote learner, and access resources like online tutoring.

-As soon as a supervisor provides authorization, an employee can work remotely following their required registration on our remote workforce site.
+As of Monday, March 16, supervisors should have identified employees who can work remotely.
+As soon as a supervisor provides authorization, an employee—student workers, researchers, faculty, and staff—can work remotely following their required registration on our remote workforce site.

-These last two steps are especially important as we monitor the impact of coronavirus (COVID-19) within the campus community and beyond.
+These last three steps are especially important as we monitor the impact of COVID-19 within the campus community and beyond.
 Gathering pertinent health information is essential to the well-being of the campus community.

-We know that CU Denver is a close community and that you all care for each other, so if you know someone who may need additional support or you have a concern about something happening in regards to COVID-19, please submit a referral form here.
+Do you know of someone who needs support or do you have a concern about something happening in regards to COVID-19?
+Submit a referral form to get assistance.

 Questions on how CU Denver is addressing discrimination associated with COVID-19.

 Questions about campus and university safety procedures and policies.
-Includes information on building access.
+Includes information on building access, on-campus services, research and creative activities, and events.

 Answers to the most common questions will be added to the FAQ section on a regular basis.